SkxPhan/3DStylus/README.md

-# 3DStylus (ongoing)
+# 3DStylus - 3D Pointer and Simple Stroke Recognition (ongoing)

 ## Overview

-This repository hosts a C++ application for 3D Pointer and Simple Stroke Recognition (3DStylus) using depth cameras.
+This repository hosts a C++ application for 3D Pointer and Simple Stroke Recognition using depth cameras.

 ## Features